The organizations that comprise the Interfraternity Council (IFC) are:

 IFC fraternities sponsor community service projects such as Habitat for Humanity, Challenge for Children and the Make-A-Wish Foundation.
 We take pride in our high scholastic achievements and constantly remind our members that academic excellence comes before anything else.
 We encourage everyone to check out and visit each of our IFC fraternities and set a course towards academic and personal success.

-There will be a mandatory recruitment orientation and meet-and-greet in the BLB atrium Sunday, January 26th at 3:00PM.
+There will be a mandatory recruitment orientation and meet-and-greet in the BLB atrium Sunday, September 21st.

 Each student going through recruitment will also be required to take an Online Alcohol Education Course.
 Part 1 will take between two and three hours.
 Part 2 will be administered later in the semester, and the student will be notified via email.
-To register go to http://www.everfi.com/register and enter your AlcoholEdu registration code (This code will be provided at a later time.)
+To register go to http://www.everfi.com/register and enter your AlcoholEdu registration code (C227216B)

 For more detailed information, please visit www.untifc.com